 Another important thing that Apple does is phone number verification.

-What if instead of spoofing a number, someone just created a new Apple ID and put your number as theirs?
+What if instead of a fake FaceTime call, someone just created a new Apple ID and put your number as theirs?

-Then, every time they make a FaceTime call, your number would show up on the incoming call ID.
+Then, every time they make a FaceTime call, your number would show up on the incoming caller ID.

 That would not be terribly fun for any of us, but Apple uses a simple countermeasure to prevent this.